As Ukraine conflict rages, Biden seeks to unite Americans in annual speech

 One in four Democrats say their own party failed to make use of its power https://www.reuters.com/world/us/one-four-us-democrats-say-their-own-party-failed-make-use-its-power-2022-02-15/

 (Reporting by James Oliphant and Trevor Hunnicutt.
-Additional reporting by Steve Holland and Jason Lange; Editing by Heather Timmons, Colleen Jenkins and Cynthia Osterman)
+Additional reporting by Steve Holland and Jason Lange; Editing by Heather Timmons, Colleen Jenkins, Cynthia Osterman and Nick Zieminski)

 ((james.oliphant@thomsonreuters.com; 202-834-0728; Reuters Messaging: james.oliphant.thomsonreuters@thomsonreuters.com))